CollarNetworks/docs/Collar Primer/Explain Like I'm 5.md

 ### The Inflation Tailwind

 One last thing... what happens if you borrow a million dollars and the money supply doubles?
 You owe LESS!
 Sure it's the same number of dollars, but hey, dollars are cheaper now.
-In an inflationary world, [debt is the META](https://moneywithkatie.com/blog/why-higher-inflation-might-mean-you-shouldnt-pay-off-your-low-interest-debt-early) (most effective tactics available)
+In an inflationary world, [debt is the META](https://moneywithkatie.com/blog/why-higher-inflation-might-mean-you-shouldnt-pay-off-your-low-interest-debt-early) (most effective tactics available).